TYPE DESIGN INFORMATION PAGE last updated on Mon Mar 10 18:29:58 EDT 2014

-An active and refreshing type blog out of Trondheim.
+An refreshing type blog out of Trondheim, but not updated since the end of 2012.
 They write about themselves: TTC (Trondheim Type Club) started out in 2008 by Aasmund Hegglid and Trond Aslak Øvrum.
 The idea was made in 2007 as something we missed in our town.
 A breeding place for type-fanatics.
 We are now a group of people with relations to the design/advertising industry in Trondheim, Norway.
 [Google] [More] ⦿

 Andrea Tinnes is a German type designer who occasionally teaches type design.
 She is associated with the Das Deck agency in Berlin.
 Through her own label, Typecuts, which she founded in 2004, she publishes as well as promotes all her type designs.
 Also, Andrea teaches courses in type and typography at the Bergen National Academy of the Arts in Norway where she has a Professor II position.
 Klingspor link.
 Her fonts:

 Uwe Zimmermann designed the metafont Viking (2003).
 He explains: "The package VIKING contains the two 16 letter runic alphabets as used by the vikings in Scandinavia.
 It is based on the archaic font series by Peter Wilson and uses the same, simple installation and interface routines."
 [Google] [More] ⦿